award

 • 1 year from the date the injury was discovered.

 Our Burbank attorneys can help ensure all legal deadlines are met.
-Contact us today for a free consultation.
+Contact us today to schedule a complimentary consultation.

 What Do Our Wrongful Death Attorneys Do?

 Our Burbank wrongful death attorneys handle all communications with insurance companies, ensuring that grieving families are not pressured into accepting unfair settlements.
-Insurance companies often attempt to minimize their payouts, and we recommend that you avoid dealing with them without legal representation.
+Insurance companies often attempt to minimize their payouts; therefore, we recommend that you avoid dealing with them without the assistance of legal representation.
 Our attorneys will manage negotiations, allowing you to focus on healing while we work to secure the compensation you deserve.

 Understanding the Emotional Toll of Wrongful Death Cases in Burbank

 Losing a loved one is always heartbreaking, but it’s even more devastating when their death is the result of negligence or intentional harm.
-The grief that follows can be overwhelming, especially if the deceased was the family’s main source of income.
-In such challenging times, a compassionate wrongful death attorney in Burbank can provide crucial legal support while being sensitive to the emotional toll.
+The grief that follows can be overwhelming, especially if the deceased was the family’s primary source of income.
+In such challenging times, a compassionate wrongful death attorney in Burbank can provide crucial legal support while being sensitive to the emotional toll that this situation takes.
 These attorneys handle the complex legal aspects, allowing grieving families the time and space to heal.

 Frequently Asked Questions About Wrongful Death Cases in Burbank